ramabdel12352/Kaggle-Project-Python-2/README.md

 ### Instances:
 - **Training:** 6,000 samples.
 - **Test:** 2,000 samples.
-- **Validation:** Not explicitly defined; a portion of the test set was used for this purpose.

 ### Preprocessing / Cleanup:
 - **Missing Values:** Imputed missing values in numerical columns with the median.